• Skip to primary navigation

 Two: Add the sweet potato chunks, sliced apple, garlic in skins, quartered red onion and halved cherry tomatoes.

-Three: In a jug mix together the balsamic vinegar, honey and mustard for the sticky glaze and pour over the sausages and vegetables.
+Three: In a jug mix together the balsamic vinegar, honey and mustard for the sticky glaze and drizzle over the sausages and vegetables.
 Mix to coat then tuck in the sprigs of rosemary.

 Four: Bake in the oven for 35 minutes.
 Take out of the oven and give everything a shake.
 Cover with foil and return to the oven for a further 10 minutes or until the sweet potatoes are tender and cooked and the sausages are golden brown.
 Squeeze the garlic out of their skins before serving!